fgremper/CloudStudio/Documents/WorkLog.md

 #### TODO

+* Fix the json string detection for local plugin /localState
+* Have a setup system that setups something nice that you can show to people and test
+* Webinterface: bring back the filters
 * Redesign icons
 * Webinterface: severity selector
-* Webinterface: bring back the filters
 * Webinterface: restyle the remaining features
-* Fix the json string detection for local plugin /localState
-* Have a setup system that setups something nice that you can show to people and test
+* restyle the content diff

 * user mgmt.: change password
 * mgmt: change repository url